-To see less of a certain kind of Story, just press and hold on it, then select 'Hide'.
+To see less of a Story from media or entertainment accounts, just press and hold on it, then select 'Hide'.

 Be sure to understand and review privacy settings.
 (More on that below.)
 The first stop is Snap Map, which you can view by clicking on the far left tab on the action bar.

 By default, Snapchat doesn't share your location, but the first time you open the Snap Map, you'll be prompted to choose whether to share your location with specific friends, all your friends, or none at all.

 You can see and adjust this in the settings menu of Snap Map at any time (just tap the gear icon at the top of the Map screen).